 Turtles are adorable and make wonderful pets, but what can baby turtles eat?
 Those pet store pellets might be convenient, but what's in them?
-Now's your chance to find out what little baby turtles eat and how to supplement traditional turtle meal for optimal health.
+Now's your chance to find out what little baby turtles eat and how to supplement traditional turtle meals for optimal health.

 Baby Turtles in Nature

-A turtle can encounter many food sources while roaming in the wild from deep swimming holes to shaded land, and they often do.
+A turtle can encounter many food sources while roaming in the wild, from deep swimming holes to shaded land, and they often do.
 Land turtles might swim in ponds or bogs where they'll find completely different types of food than when spending a day in the field.
 Since turtles are omnivores, the best-replicated turtle diet is of lean raw meat, grasses and greens, and the occasional fruit.

 What Do Baby Turtles Eat?